aklivity/zilla-demos/streampay/README.md

 Following topics are used:

 - `commands` - This topics get populated by Zilla API Gateway and responsible for processing commands such as `PayCommand`, `RequestCommand`.
 - `replies` - HTTP response for processed command should be posted to this topic for correlated response.
 - `transactions` - Stores information about about each transaction between users.
 - `activities` - Event sourcing topic that logs all the activities in the system between users.
 - `balances` - Tracks latest balance of a user comping from transactions table.
 - `payment-requests` - Store payments requested by the user.
-- `users` - Stores information about users(logcompacted topic).
+- `users` - Stores information about users(log compacted topic).

 ## Redpanda Console/Kafbat
-Console gives you a simple, interactive approach for gaining visibility into your topics, masking data, managing consumer groups, and exploring real-time data with time-travel debugging.
+Console gives you a simple, interactive approach for gaining visibility into your topics, managing consumer groups, and explore data.

 You can access it at http://localhost:8080.